Website.com Ecommerce Solutions Featured on HostingAdvice.com

 In addition to its comprehensive web development and hosting solutions, Website.com also helps businesses build online presence with SEO features and domain registration services.
 The idea was to give site owners everything they need under one roof.

-All Website.com’s paid plans — the Personal, Business, and eCommerce plans — include a free domain name and free domain name renewals as long as you host your website with that plan.
+All Website.com’s paid plans — the Personal, Elite, and Business plans — include a free domain name.
 It’s an unusual and welcome offering in the industry, as most hosts charge for such services.

-Website.com’s Business and eCommerce plans also include email accounts and email storage.
+Website.com’s Elite and Business plans also include email accounts and email storage.

 “We really think people underestimate the importance of professional emails,” William said.
 “But they can do so much to add a level of professionalism, with so little effort.”